 Denial of Service attacks is designed to interfere or prevent service users from using or accessing the data and applications.
-Interference of access is done by forcing a cloud service provider to consume vast amounts of finite system resources that can include processing power, memory, disk space, or network bandwidth to cause a system slowdown resulting in all legitimate service users without access to the services.
+The restriction of access can be done by forcing a cloud service provider to consume vast amounts of finite system resources.
+The resources can include processing power, memory, disk space, or network bandwidth to cause a system slowdown resulting in all legitimate service users without access to the services.
 Ransomware attacks have skyrocketed over the past several years.
-This is a particularly hideous attack where hijackers can infiltrate your systems and hold them for high dollar ransoms.
+These are particularly hideous attacks where hijackers can infiltrate your systems and hold them for high dollar ransoms.
 Your organization needs to prepare against it as a severe threat that can occur.

 Cloud Service Abuse

 Cloud computing models are exposed to malicious attacks through activities.
 These activities, including poorly secured cloud deployments, free cloud service trials, and fraudulent account sign-ups using payment instrument fraud.
 There is always a possibility that an attacker could leverage cloud computing resources to target an organization and its users or another cloud provider.
 The types of abuse or misuse of cloud resources include distributed denial of service attacks, email spam, and phishing campaigns.

 Cloud providers can scale to meet your needs by sharing infrastructure, platforms, and applications.
 Cloud technology “as-a-service” offering is generally offered without changing the off-the-shelf hardware or software.
 This can result in security weaknesses.
 That is because the underlying components that comprise the infrastructure that supports cloud services deployment may not have been designed to provide strong isolation properties for multi-customer applications or multi-tenant architecture.
 This can lead to shared technology vulnerabilities in all delivery models for cloud services.